linode/docs/docs/guides/security/basics/how-to-configure-automated-security-updates-ubuntu/index.md

 ---
 slug: how-to-configure-automated-security-updates-ubuntu
+title: "Configuring Automated Security Updates on Ubuntu"
+title_meta: "How to Configure Automated Security Updates on Ubuntu"
 description: "In this tutorial, you will learn how to configure automated updates on Ubuntu by using the dnf-automatic tool or the Cockpit web application."
+authors: ["Hackersploit"]
+contributors: ["Hackersploit"]
+published: 2020-10-22
 keywords: ["ubuntu unattended-upgrades", "configuring unattended-upgrades"]
 tags: ["ubuntu", "security"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2020-10-22
-title: "Configuring Automated Security Updates on Ubuntu"
-title_meta: "How to Configure Automated Security Updates on Ubuntu"
 aliases: ['/security/basics/how-to-configure-automated-security-updates-ubuntu/']
 relations:
     platform: